Crete Bike tour Write a review

 Arrival in Chania

 Meet your guides and the rest of the group in the colorful seaside port of Chania.
 The city’s history goes back to Minoan times, and it remained an important port through Arab invasions, Venetian domination, Turkish rule, and eventually modern Crete.
 We’ll enjoy a glass of wine together at one of the vibrant sidewalk cafes along the port and then have a copious seafood dinner to kick off the week.
-Stay the night at the Hotel Amphora, a charming renovated Venetian palace right along the waterfront.
+Stay the night at the Hotel Amphora (or similar) a charming renovated Venetian palace right along the waterfront.
 Overnight Chania.
 Hotel and dinner included.

 Loop ride via Lake Agia and the Theriso Gorge